About Us

 PRINCIPALITIES OF THE AIR

-1. "Master," the anti-being reported.
+1. "Master," the anti-being pointed.
 "I see them," its master relied, "they're messing with us... unembodied spiritual feces," it mocked.
 "Where did they come from?" the subordinate asked.
 "Who knows?" its master answered, "Who knows where any of them come from?
 Who knows what's happened since..."
-The sentence was unfinished because of its bitter conclusion.
+The sentence went unfinished because of its rejected and thus outlawed conclusion.
+The master knew a lot more than he cared to remember at the moment.

-2. Ireana's limited sensory perception did not register the anti-beings.
-On the other hand, Onimex had wider bandwidth perception than the anti-beings and could see them clearly.
+2. Ireana's biological sensory limitations did not register the anti-beings.
+Onimex, on the other hand, had greater bandwidth perception than the anti-beings, and he saw them very clearly.

 4. "Is that soulless entity mocking us?" the superior anti-being scoffed.
-"It sounds like it," the subordinate answered, "it sounds convincingly animated."
+"It sounds like it," the subordinate answered, "it sounds convincingly... alive."
+The subordinate hesitated because it was the same as swearing.
+They were unfamiliar with Onimex's brand of photonic matter.
+"I'm not sure how to interact with it," the subordinate confessed.

 5. "And!..."
 Ireana prodded.
-"Anointing a single creature as Its divine protector," Onimex finished.
-"I can't believe this," the superior anti-being rebuked, "they talk about it too?"
+"Anointing a single creature as Its divine protector," he finished.
+"I can't believe this," the chief anti-being was disgusted, "they talk about it too?"
 The chief anti-being had forbidden his realm to discuss the moment of their photonic inversion: From their occluded point of view -- they became enlightened instead.
-Ireana and Onimex did not belong to their realm and could discuss any damn thing they pleased, puns included.
+Ireana and Onimex did not belong to their introverted realm and could discuss anything they pleased, puns included.

-6. "Guardian of the proverbial throne," Ireana interpreted.
+6. "Guardian of the proverbial throne," Ireana recalled.
 "Yes," Onimex answered.
-"Proverbial?" the superior anti-being scoffed incredulously.
+"Proverbial?" the superior anti-being scoffed.

-7. "It does seem a bit redundant," Ireana confessed and added, "unless, The One felt ... sorry ... for whoever or whatever."
+7. "It does seem a bit redundant," Ireana confessed, "unless, The One felt ... sorry ... for whoever or whatever."
 "BINGO!"
 Onimex exclaimed.
-He had already absorbed the history of Earth games.
-"Redundant!" the superior anti-being began to fume, "felt SORRY for me!"
+He had learned the expression from a download on Earth games.
+"Redundant?" the superior anti-being began to fume, "felt SORRY for me!"
+Onimex presented an array of unknowns that would automatically threaten a legion of cowards.

 8. "In fact," Ireana continued, "might that utterly redundant 'Guardian-of-God' be the most useless creature of all?
-Seriously -- what would the Creator of the entire Universe need a guardian for?"
+Seriously -- what would the Creator of the entire Universe need a guardian for?
+The whole equation seems absurd!"
 "Instability," Onimex answered.
-Ireana looked surprised and contemplated his answer, "Instability," she repeated.
-The anti-being was so furious it couldn't speak.
+She repeated his answer, "Instability?"
+The anti-being was so furious it couldn't speak, but curiousity compelled it to continue listening in.
+"Friction," was the closest symbolic equivalent.
+Onimex was having a good time taunting them.
+It was generally inadvisable to sidetrack a biological with such things, but his co-located self knew that this topic would come up repeatedly, so he had to play while he could.

-10. "You're saying The One needed to refine photonic mass through a fire of sorts," Ireana deduced.
-"Exactly," Onimex replied.
-They curiously watched goose stepping soldiers pass in review and turn at the far corner.
-"I don't know much about this period of time," Ireana confessed.
+10. "You're saying The One needed to refine photonic mass through a fire of sorts," she deduced.
+He didn't comment while goose stepping soldiers passed in review and turned at the far corner.
+"I was only here for two days," she whispered, "I read Dayton's file: The soldiers seem to fit, but there's still something not right..."

 11. "When were we supposed to arrive?" she asked.
-She observed that her elegant pantsuit was inappropriate for a seek-and-terminate mission.
+Her pantsuit was inappropriate for a seek-and-terminate mission, and she still wasn't convinced that Dayton's termination was the true objective.

 16. "Call Corlos," she instructed him.